csandralouise/Scholars-Academic-Pacing-Guide-Planner/README.md

 All data is saved automatically to your browser's `localStorage` under keys prefixed `sp_`.
 Nothing is sent to any server — your academic data stays entirely on your device.

 Since data lives in localStorage, it is tied to the browser and device you use.
 If you clear browser data or use a different browser, your data will not carry over.
-For backup, export or print your curriculum map and pacing guide using the Print/Export button (🖨️) in the header.
+For backup, export or print, print your curriculum map and pacing guide using the Print/Export button (🖨️) in the header.

 ---